jon-bassi/engineering-log/README.md

 The tools provided in this application are specific to the purpose I built it for, however documentation has been provided within the code which should make any additions relatively painless.

-Note also that the software was written for a specific purpose on a specific network, and due to this will not run "as-is" unless the necessarry steps that follow are taken:
+Note also that the software was written for a specific purpose on a specific network, and due to this will not run "as-is" unless the neccessary steps that follow are taken:
   1. the creation of a "data.dat" file or the renaming of this specific reference found in the EngDB.java source file.
 This file is to contain the following on seperate lines: